2022 ESY dates and locations can be found here.

 - Mild to Moderate Credentialed Education Specialists are at all school sites.
 Services provided on pull out, push in or collaborative basis to students.

-- Small group classrooms (Special Day Class or "SDC") are available for all academic subjects with an Educational Specialist at McKinley, Roosevelt, Emerson and Providential elementary schools (known as Collaborative Learning Centers or "CLC"), along with all middle and high schools
+- Small group classrooms (Special Day Class or "SDC") are available for all academic subjects with an Educational Specialist at McKinley, Roosevelt, Emerson and Providencia elementary schools (known as Collaborative Learning Centers or "CLC"), along with all middle and high schools

 - Classrooms (SDC) with Moderate to Severe Credentialed Education Specialists are at Stevenson Elementary, Luther Middle School, Burbank High School and John Burroughs High School